 - Details of your disability or medical condition and symptoms (e.g. does it cause fatigue, loss of concentration, anxiety?)

 - That your disability or medical condition is ongoing or long-term and will impact your studies for at least 12 months.

 - How your daily life is affected by your disability or medical condition.

-When requesting medical evidence from you medical professional you may wish to give them the option to complete the Evidence Form below rather than composing a letter.
+When requesting documentation from your medical professional you may wish to give them the option to complete the Medical Evidence Form below rather than composing a letter.

 A Disability Advisor may make a discretionary and pragmatic decision for short-term support.
-In some situations students may still be required to provide appropriate evidence prior to support being offered.
-This decision is made on a case by case basis.
+In some situations, students may still be required to provide appropriate documentation prior to support being offered.
+This decision is made on a case-by-case basis.

 - be in the form of a letter from a GP or medical professional